This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - When adding the spice rub to the pork shoulder, make sure to use your hands to really massage the granules into the meat.
 The most flavor will be achieved when all four sides of the meat are coated, and the spices are worked into the crevices as well.

-- The pork can be prepared the night before or the morning of the day when it will be served.
+- The pork can be prepared the night before or the morning of the day it will be served.
 Simply load up the slow cooker with the meat ingredients and choose the time of day when you want to cook it.

 - While shredding the meat, remove and discard any fat.
 Some cuts of pork can have a fat cap, which can be removed before cooking.
 But once cooked, the fat cap can be extremely easy to remove and separate from the meat.